Deportation of the Crimean Tatars: Rehabilitation

 Stalin's government denied the Crimean Tatars the right to education or publication in their native language.
 Despite the prohibition, and although they had to study in Russian or Uzbek, they maintained their cultural identity.
 In 1956 the new Soviet leader, Nikita Khrushchev, held a speech in which he condemned Stalin's policies, including the mass deportations of various ethnicities.
 Still, even though many peoples were allowed to return to their homes, three groups were forced to stay in exile: the Soviet Germans, the Meskhetian Turks, and the Crimean Tatars.
 In 1954, Khrushchev allowed Crimea to be included in the Ukrainian Soviet Socialist Republic since Crimea is linked by land to Ukraine and not with the Russian SFSR.
 On 28 April 1956, the directive "On Removing Restrictions on the Special Settlement of the Crimean Tatars...
 Relocated during the Great Patriotic War" was issued, ordering a de-registration of the deportees and their release from administrative supervision.
 However, various other restrictions were still kept and the Crimean Tatars were not allowed to return to Crimea.
 Moreover, that same year the Ukrainian Council of Ministers banned the exiled Crimean Tatars, Greeks, Germans, Armenians and Bulgarians from relocating even to the Kherson, Zaporizhzhia, Mykolaiv and Odesa Oblasts in the Ukrainian SSR.
 The Crimean Tatars did not get any compensation for their lost property.

 In the 1950s, the Crimean Tatars started actively advocating for the right to return.
-In 1957, they collected 6,000 signatures in a petition that was sent to the Supreme Soviet that demanded their political rehabilitation and return to Crimea.
+In 1957, they collected 6,000 signatures in a petition that was sent to the Supreme Soviet of the Soviet Union that demanded their political rehabilitation and return to Crimea.
 In 1961 25,000 signatures were collected in a petition that was sent to the Kremlin.

 Mustafa Dzhemilev, who was only six months old when his family was deported from Crimea, grew up in Uzbekistan and became an activist for the right of the Crimean Tatars to return.
 In 1966 he was arrested for the first time and spent a total of 17 years in prison during the Soviet era.
 This earned him the nickname of "Crimean Tatar Mandela."
 In 1984 he was sentenced for the sixth time for "anti-Soviet activity" but was given moral support by the Soviet dissident Andrei Sakharov, who had observed Dzhemilev's fourth trial in 1976.
 When older dissidents were arrested, a new, younger generation emerged that would replace them.